transitland/www-transit-land/_posts/2016-07-19-expanding-our-collection-of-transit-data-in-italy.md

 Since March, when we added our [first feeds of transit operators in Italy](/news/2016/03/24/transitland-in-italy.html) to the Transitland Feed Registry, we've added 27 more!

-Hi, I'm Steven Vance, and I started working for Mapzen last week, reviewing new and edited feed submissions to Transitland for the next few months.
+Hi, I'm Steven Vance, and I started working as Transitland's data editor last week, reviewing feed submissions to Transitland for the next few months.
 When I started looking through the submissions last week I noticed that there was a backlog of many transit feeds from just three Italian contributors.
 I got to work reviewing their submissions.

 In the process I learned a little Italian, realized that "regions" are official Italian administrative boundaries ([there are 20 of them](https://en.wikipedia.org/wiki/Regions_of_Italy)), and delved into some of the complexity of European public transport association hierarchies.